run-ai/docs/docs/Researcher/user-interface/workspaces/overview.md

 # Getting familiar with workspaces

-Workspace is a simplified tool for researchers to conduct their experiments, build AI models, access standard MLOps tools, and collaborate with their peers.
+Workspace is a simplified tool for researchers to conduct experiments, build AI models, access standard MLOps tools, and collaborate with their peers.

 Run:ai workspaces abstract complex concepts related to running containerized workloads in a Kubernetes environment.
 Aspects, such as networking, storage, and secrets, are built from predefined abstracted setups, that ease and streamline the researcher's AI model development.